Voluntary Liquidation Creditors

 A CVL is a course of action, therefore, to prevent conflict by creditors, an example being a winding-up petition.

 However, If the company can pay off the companies debts, then this would return the company to solvency.
-Then, the process may be halted, providing company assets not sold, and the company, therefore, remains registered at companies house.
+Then, the process may be halted, providing company assets not sold, and the company, therefore, remains registered at the companies house.